JceLee/Bookito-hair-/README.md

-ALL codes is protected by Bookito and the Github Privacy Policy and Terms of Service Apply.

 ### OUR GOAL

 Our mission is to help you find a beautician and book an appointment without the need to call or visit, anytime, anywhere and beauticians to connect to a wider audience.
 We love helping people find each other and have a great experience.